Privacy statement

 • E-mail address

-• Social security number
+• Social security number (BSN)

-• Medical certificate, with the purpose of checking whether an applicant is declared fit or not fit
+• Medical certificate, with the purpose of checking whether an applicant is declared fit or not fit.

 • Credit score (Kiwa Register may need to do a credit check with business-related certificates.
-The credit information could be reduced to personal data)
+The credit information could be reduced to personal data).

 Occasionally, personal data may be collected as you visit and navigate our website.
 This data includes information about: locations, IP-addresses, activity on our website, or activity on other websites (for example if these includes an ad network).
 For further information about the data that is collected during a visit to the Kiwa Register website can be found in the cookie policy.